 The image is 37 cm high by 28.5 cm wide (roughly A3) and signed beneath by me, the artist.
 Variable edition of 50.
 Every linocut is hand printed and individual prints vary slightly from each other, so that you will own an individual work of art.
 These are not mass-produced at the printers but printed by me by burnishing the back with a spoon!

-Your work of art will come ready mounted in white to fit a standard-sized frame.
+Your work of art will come ready mounted to fit a standard-sized frame.